brettz9/htmleditor/README.md

 # Possible to-dos
 1. WebAppFind support
 1. Firefox add-on to trigger opening in new tab
-1. Investigate other features to apply in CodeMirror
+1. Consider other features to apply from CodeMirror
 1. Allow query string modification of defaults
 1. Allow loading/saving of default contents
     1. Allow switching between pre-saved files